 If you have persistent red or pink cheeks, Gohara says the best solution is a laser.
 “A laser can just kill the broken capillaries off, and your cheeks can go back to their normal color significantly," she says.

 In the short-term, you can also try a new product called Mirvaso that was recently approved by the FDA.
 “It’s basically it's like Visene for your face,” says Gohara.
 “It constricts the blood vessels so you are less red, but it only does it for like nine hours.
 Then it wears off, and they'll be back.
 So Mirvaso is a short-term fix, and a laser is a longer-term fix.”

 In this case, your best bet is to explore topical treatments and oral antibiotics with a dermatologist.

-Gohara stresses that the biggest issue is to be really aware of ingredients; avoid products with fragrances in them, and look for hypoallergenic products.
-“The less ingredients the better," she says.
+Gohara stresses that the biggest issue is to be really aware of ingredients; avoid products with fragrances in them and look for hypoallergenic products.
+“The fewer ingredients, the better," she says.

 Take really hot showers, which will make your skin more inflamed.